Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Best Edmonton Winter Events

 Winter events in Edmonton tend to revolve around Christmas and/or outdoor activities.
-Here are some of the best:
+Here are some of the best (see my full list of Edmonton winter events and festivals here):

 - Candy Cane Lane: Several blocks of profusely decorated homes, running for 50+ years!